CAR 2006 compliant online course 45 min - Instant certificate

 Why Asbestos Awareness Training is a Legal Requirement

-Under Irish law, specifically the Safety, Health and Welfare at Work Act 2005 and the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010), employers have a duty to provide appropriate training to employees who carry out work-at-height tasks that could pose a risk of injury.
+Under Irish law, specifically the Safety, Health and Welfare at Work Act 2005 and the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010), employers have a duty to provide appropriate training to employees who carry out tasks that may disturb ACMs that could pose a risk of injury.
 This is not optional - it is a legal requirement that the Health and Safety Authority (HSA) actively enforces.

 The regulations state that employers must ensure workers receive "adequate health and safety training" which includes training in Asbestos Awareness techniques.
 Failure to provide this training can result in improvement notices, prohibition notices, or prosecution.
 Beyond legal compliance, there are compelling business reasons to invest in quality Asbestos Awareness Training.